 If you’re attending the March with younger children, consider dressing them in distinctive attire to make them easier to spot in a crowd.
 Be sure children have your phone number and contact info on them, and agree in advance on a meeting place in case anyone gets lost.
-Also remember to bring sunscreen and earplugs.
+Also remember to bring sunscreen and earplugs for noise protection.
 It’s going to be hot, and it’s going to get loud!

 Pride History 101